20% SUMMER SALE ON NOW. Also SUBSCRIBE to save up to 15%.

 Debunking Common Pool Myths

 – **Prevention Tips**: Maintain pH levels between 7.2 and 7.6, and keep chlorine levels within the safe range.
-Showering before swimming also helps by removing body oils and lotions, reducing their reaction with chlorine.
+Before swimming people should shower to eliminate body oils and lotions because this reduces their chemical reactions with chlorine.

-– **Maintenance Schedule**: Clean the salt cell every 3-4 months, vacuum the pool regularly, and test water chemistry weekly to prevent algae growth and maintain safe swimming conditions.
+– **Maintenance Schedule**: The salt cell needs cleaning every 3-4 months while regular pool vacuuming and weekly water chemistry testing will stop algae growth and ensure safe swimming.

 – **Prevention Tips**: